mithatsk/CarMap/CarMap/README.md

 ## Frameworks:

-I tried to keep external dependencies at minimum so these are following frameworks used in the project:
+I tried to keep external dependencies at minimum so I used the following frameworks:

 1. Alamofire for Networking
 2. Swinject for dependency injection